SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 Originally, [Spartacus 4.0 released the new code splitted checkout library](https://sap.github.io/spartacus-docs/technical-changes-version-4/#new-checkout-library), which had only a single entrypoint that contained all checkout flows even if it would not be used, for example, [scheduling a replenishment](https://sap.github.io/spartacus-docs/scheduled-replenishment/#setting-up-a-replenishment-order).
 However, in Spartacus 5.0, we further decoupled the library into different business logic features in order to have a smaller bundle size.

-In addition to creating different entrypoints to reduce the bundle size, we have mostly removed ngrx dependencies, with the exception of a few ngrx actions that are isolated within an event listener, by replacing them with [commands and queries](https://sap.github.io/spartacus-docs/commands-and-queries/#page-title).
-It is currently not possible to fully separate ngrx from checkout until other libraries from Spartacus get refactored, such as Cart or User libraries.
+In addition to creating different entrypoints to reduce the bundle size, we have mostly removed NgRx dependencies, with the exception of a few NgRx actions that are isolated within an event listener, by replacing them with [commands and queries](https://sap.github.io/spartacus-docs/commands-and-queries/#page-title).
+It is currently not possible to fully separate NgRx from checkout until other libraries from Spartacus get refactored, such as Cart or User libraries.

 - Benefits of converting to `command and queries`:
-  - as all functionality is in classes, it is easier to extend, as opposed to ngrx where you can not really extend a reducer or an effect (without dismantling deeply nested Spartacus' ngrx modules).
+  - as all functionality is in classes, it is easier to extend, as opposed to NgRx where you can not really extend a reducer or an effect (without dismantling deeply nested Spartacus' NgRx modules).
   - commands are built in a more reactive way, and return the execution result as part of the same method call.
   - similarly to the commands, listening to loading, error, and data state changes are as simple as calling one method and getting all the results in one call through queries.
   - simply put, it is much simpler to compose streams with commands and queries as we are able to chain / pipe to the execution of the action.